santoshkamat11/MathWorks-Template-New/ReadMe.md

 # MathWorks
-Mathworks is a kids game for the kids who are starting to make sense of the types of numbers, for example primes, odds, multiples of a number, squares, set etc...
+Mathworks is a kids game for the kids who are starting to make sense of the types of numbers, for example perfects, odds, multiples of a number, squares, set etc...
 You could imagine a Paint-brush like UI with a function-tool box on the left and with 2 buckets, one empty and another full of numbers.
 A kid selects a filter and places it on the empty bucket and then drops the bucket of full on to the empty bucket as shown in the diagram below:

 ![mathworks-ui.jpg](stories/mathworks-ui.jpg)